 These scheduled placement tests are offered the week before classes begin; there

-not make it to the initial exam.
+to the initial exam.
 We encourage you to take the initial placement

 exam because the make-up is given after the first day of classes.

 Students with no background in the language at all.
 You may enroll directly in the elementary level (some exceptions may apply, so please check individual courses for more information)

 Students who have had two or more years of high school study in the language.